panva/jose/README.md

 <sup>2</sup> Unsecured JWS is [supported][documentation-none] for the JWS and JWT sign and verify
 operations but it is an entirely opt-in behaviour, downgrade attacks are prevented by the required use of a special `JWK.Key`-like object that cannot be instantiated through the key import API
 <sup>3</sup> RSAES OAEP using SHA-2 and MGF1 with SHA-2 is only supported when Node.js >= 12.9.0 runtime is detected
+<sup>4</sup> ECDH-ES with X25519 and X448 keys is only supported when Node.js >= 13.9.0 runtime is detected

 ## FAQ